otrv4/otrv4/otrv4.md

 conversation whenever it detects the correspondent supports it; or so that it refuses to send non-encrypted messages to Bob, ever.

-Note that query Messages are not allowed to be sent in `ENCRYPTED_MESSAGES` state.

 The version string is constructed as follows:

 If Alice is willing to use OTR, she appends a byte identifier for the versions in question, followed by "?".
 The byte identifier for OTR version 3 is "3", and "4" for 4.
 Thus, if she is willing to use OTR versions 3 and 4, the identifier would be "34".
 The order of the identifiers between the "v" and the "?" does not matter, but none should be listed more than once.
+The character "?" cannot be used as a byte identifier.
 The OTRv4 specification only supports versions 3 and higher.
 Thus, query messages for older versions have been omitted.

 Example query messages: